Nazgol Ansarinia: Biography

-Ansarina was born in 1979 in Tehran, Pahlavi Iran.
-She holds a BA degree from the London College of Communication, and a MFA degree from the California College of the Arts.
+Ansarina was born in 1979 in Tehran, Pahlavi Iran (now Iran).
+She holds a B.A. degree in 2001 from the London College of Communication, and a M.F.A. degree in 2003 from the California College of the Arts in San Francisco, California.

 In March 2009, she was awarded the Abraaj Capital Art Prize.

 Her work is included in the collections of the Queensland Art Gallery, the Los Angeles County Museum of Art, the Tate Gallery and the British Museum.